Vizzuality/MapAcademy/_posts/introduction/2013-12-20-intermediate-mapping.markdown

 ---

 <div>
 	<p>This class is the second class in our Map Academy series.
-It will be 1.5 hours and starts at 10am SF, 1pm NYC, and 6pm London.
+It will be 1.5 hours and starts at <strong>10am SF, 1pm NYC, and 6pm London</strong>.
 During the class, you will learn how to style your online maps using the CartoCSS styling language.
 We will cover some basic skills for designing your maps, including </p><br/>
 </div>
 <div class="skills">
 	<ul>